 Adventure Sport and Environment

-The Adventure Sport and Environment minor will appeal to students with an interest in adventure and outdoor education courses.
+With a mix of practical and theory, the Adventure Sport and Environment minor appeals to students with an interest in adventure and exploring Aotearoa.

-There will be an emphasis of the Treaty of Waitangi and Aotearoa New Zealand’s bicultural history, with study based around the nature of contemporary realities of Māori society eg, Tikanga and kawa and te reo Māori.
+There is an emphasis on Te Tiriti o Waitangi Treaty of Waitangi, and Aotearoa New Zealand’s bicultural history, with study based around the nature of contemporary realities of Māori society and culture of the land eg, Tikanga and kawa, and te reo Māori.

-- The Bachelor of Sport Coaching is an internationally recognised sport coaching qualification.
+- The Bachelor of Sport Coaching is an internationally recognised sport coaching qualification with strong employer links, and our graduates enjoy above-average employment rates.

 Adventure sport opens up career opportunities nationally and internationally.
-You will gain transferrable skills which will enable you to work in a range of jobs including outdoor education teacher, education management, policy and planning, sports and recreation, community health, local government, sport development and coaching.
+You will gain transferable skills that will enable you to work in a range of jobs including: sports and recreation; community health; outdoor education teacher (via the Graduate Diploma in Teaching and Learning); education management; policy and planning; local government; sport development; and coaching.

 Find out more about what you can do with a degree in Sport Coaching.